3 Sales Prospecting Strategies to Succeed in the New Normal, with John Barrows, Episode #146

 Listen to this episode as John shares great insights on how to succeed in your lead generation and sales prospecting efforts in the new normal.#SalesLeaders, are your #sellers thriving right now?
 Learn 3 sales #prospecting #strategies to succeed in the new normal with @JohnMBarrows and @M_3Jr in the @GoModernSelling podcast.
 Click To Tweet

 Developing Relevant Sales Prospecting Strategies

 Many salespeople lost their jobs during the economic downturn of the last few months.
-However, John says there was a different outcome for average the sales rep than for good sales reps: those reps that didn’t improve their skills and relied on automation to hit quota got laid off when COVID came, but those who leveled up their game, kept their jobs.
+However, John says there was a different outcome for average sales reps than for good sales reps: those reps that didn’t improve their skills and relied on automation to hit quota got laid off when COVID came, but those who leveled up their game kept their jobs.

 John explains that success is a matter of attitude and commitment.
 He trains sales leaders and sellers all over the country but he says that research shows that most people won’t take full advantage of sales training, citing the 10-60-30 rule:

 - 10% of trainees will execute the training.

 - 60% of trainees will take one thing from the training and apply it because it’s easy and makes sense.

 Now is the time for salespeople to go deep into personalization, stay relevant and start caring for the people they are trying to reach.